mrjcsh386/mrjcsh386/README.md

 Here are some of the projects I've been working on:
 ### [Documents](https://github.com/mrjcsh386/Documents)
 - **Description**: To serve as a central point of documentation.
-It is my goat that technical documentation will point to documents contained in here.
+It is my goal that technical documentation will that one would follow to reproduce my work will point to documents contained in here.
 This should help keep things from being repeated or different.
 - **Technologies Used**: Layer 8 processing power!

 ### [BrainCastle Network Setup](https://github.com/mrjcsh386/Brain_Castle_Notes)